-If you are in a situation that qualifies you as homeless and you are interested in receiving information about resources available in your area, please contact the homeless liaison at support@sageoak.education.
+If you or your family are experiencing homelessness and would like information about available resources and support, please contact our homeless liaison at studentservices@sageoak.education.

 For more information related to the McKinney-Vento Homeless Assistance Act please refer to the board policy page on the Sage Oak website.